-The highlight of our trip to Florida was definitely seeing my bestie.
-She and I trained together religiously before Wes and I left Florida to head to Korea.
-She recently began coaching as well, and while I would loved to have taken her class, Florida was all about chilling and celebrating my birthday!
+The highlight of our trip to Florida was definitely seeing my “wingman.”
+She and I trained together religiously before Wes and I moved to Korea.
+She recently began coaching as well, and while I would have loved to have taken her class, Florida was all about chilling and celebrating my birthday!

-You can’t really tell by this photo of her and I, but I was swollen like a giant puffer fish.
-The day before was my birthday, so I ate anything my heart desired!
+Here we are the day after my birthday.
+I ate anything my heart desired!
 I began the day with biscuits and gravy from IHop, had a mega burrito from Tijuana Flats for lunch, and almost an entire pizza for dinner (not to mention the birthday drinks).
 Hey, it’s only your birthday once a year, indulge a little!

 Immediately upon waking our first day in Bama, I found a gym and got a pass for the week.
-Every morning began with a quick 30:00 workout, followed with 20:00 on the treadmill.
+Every morning began with a quick 30:00 workout, followed by 20:00 on the treadmill.

 While we did eat out almost every evening, my cravings for anything salty and processed (after my birthday splurge), had almost completely subsided.
 I was eager to get back on track.
-Our first night out, we went to a local diner called “Woodys” with plenty of vegetable options, so I opted for a veggie plate (sweet potato, broccoli, & okra) and side salad.
-The following morning we went to a breakfast buffet and I did have a little splurge.
-I had another biscuit and gravy (can you tell this is my favorite breakfast cheat), eggs, grits, and potatoes.
-Later in the evening we went to Ruby Tuesdays, and since I had a little splurge at breakfast I chose to have a plate of green veggies (broccoli, green beans, & zucchini), along with the salad bar.
+Our first night out, we went to a local diner and I had a loaded veggie plate, sweet potatoes, broccoli, okra, and a side salad.
+The following morning we went to breakfast and I had eggs, grits, and potatoes.
+For dinner, we had Ruby Tuesdays salad bar.
 It’s all about balance when on vacation.
-You should enjoy those little extras (like the white chocolate Oreos my mom always has waiting for me in the freezer), but integrating healthier choices as well.
+You should be mindful of your choices for most meals, but allow yourself to enjoy some added extras (like the white chocolate Oreos my mom always has waiting for me in the freezer).

 I didn’t go to the gym while in Indy, but I did manage to go for a run every morning and squeeze in some yoga.

-Throughout our trip I was somewhat stressed regarding the fact that we were driving back cross country, and I had to be back to coaching immediately upon arrival.
-My sweet husband bought me a plane ticket to fly home so I could have a couple of days to recover before returning to work, which left him driving back cross-country solo (well, Jack was his wingman).
+Throughout our trip, I was somewhat stressed regarding the fact that we were driving back cross country, and I had to be back to coaching immediately upon arrival.
+My sweet husband bought me a plane ticket to fly home so I could have a couple of days to recover before returning to work, which left him driving back solo cross-country with Jack O’doodle.

 While walking through the airport I was trying to decide what to eat when I stumbled upon the Farmers Fridge.
 Is this for real?
-Can I really get a salad loaded with chickpeas, grapes, apples, cashews and avocados from a vending machine, and it be fresh and crisp?!
-Oh my God, yes please!
+Can I really get a salad loaded with chickpeas, grapes, apples, cashews, and avocados from a vending machine, and it is fresh and crisp?!
+Oh my God, yes, please!
 It was absolutely delish!

-I had a straight flight back to Vegas, and landed just after midnight.
-And just like that, vacation is over- that’s a wrap.
+I had a straight flight back to Vegas and landed just after midnight.
+And just like that, vacation is over, that’s a wrap.
 While my physique was nowhere near what it is when competing (nor was that the goal), I was happy with the results from my mini-cut.
-I think to feel comfortable in a bikini and walk the beach with confidence is any woman’s goal when it comes to summertime.
+I think to feel comfortable in a bikini and walk the beach with confidence is a great feeling for any woman.

 Good evening guys and happy Sunday!!
 I hope you all have had an incredible weekend!
 Mine was low key and mostly spent at home, and that is okay with me!